Hacking on Gitea

 make swagger-validate misspell-check

 You should commit the changed swagger JSON file.
-The continous integration server will check that this has been done using:
+The continuous integration server will check that this has been done using:

 Note: Please note you should use the Swagger 2.0 documentation, not the OpenAPI 3 documentation.

 When creating new configuration options, it is not enough to add them to the

 Changing the logo

 When changing the Gitea logo SVG, you will need to run and commit the results of:

 This will create the necessary Gitea favicon and others.